LSSTDESC/source_injection_detection/ANTARES/download/readme.md

 Here we store code for downloading tagged alerts from ANTARES.

+The v1 API is based on the search function [here](https://nsf-noirlab.gitlab.io/csdc/antares/client/_modules/antares_client/search.html).

+The v2 API is listed [here](https://api.antares.noirlab.edu/docs).

 ## What has been updated